This article highlights important financial reporting changes on the horizon for not-for-profit organizations.

 B. Lease liability (LL): the lessee’s contractual obligation to

-• Present lease arrangements separately on the balance
+be paid over the lease term. - Present lease arrangements separately on the balance

 sheet.
 Operating and finance leases are not to be co-mingled.
 Another option is